 It's The Final Countdown

-My throat closes, my pulse quickens, there’s a hand gripping my heart and nausea is creeping up on me, I’m not pregnant.
+My throat closes, my pulse quickens, there’s a hand gripping my heart, and nausea is creeping up on me.
+I’m not pregnant.
 Only one sleepie left.
 Their visits are always too short.
-Women used to shave their heads, wail and keen for their children, I could too.
-The pillow we shared this morning smells of Izzy Miyake's L'Eud D'Issey it's everywhere.
+Women used to shave their heads, wail, and keen for their children; I could too.
+The pillow we shared this morning smells of Izzy Miyake's L'Eau d'Issey; it's everywhere.

 “Stop all the clocks, cut off the telephone,

 “Still, if we want to avoid the suffering of leaving, we will never experience the joy of loving.
 And love is stronger than fear, life stronger than death, hope stronger than despair.
-We have to trust that the risk of loving is always worth taking.”
+We must trust that the risk of loving is always worth taking.”
 Henri Nouwen

-Our home changes the minute a child walks in, for me the air becomes brighter and it’s weight lifts, I smell her, I feel her pulse and hear her roar with laughter, this child who makes me happy, makes me feel like a Mommy again.
-Late at night I see a light under the door and I know she’s safe, I can see she’s all fingers and thumbs as she tells everyone on Social Networks that she’s having fun.
-Her colour changes, from grey to pink to copper as the sun changes her skin back to a healthy African golden brown.
-She sleeps longer and as the days unfold she unwinds, her shoulders drop, her neck gets longer as she stands taller than anyone I know.
+Our home changes the minute a child walks in.
+For me, the air becomes brighter, and its weight lifts.
+I smell her; I feel her pulse and hear her roar with laughter.
+This child, who makes me happy, makes me feel like a Mommy again.
+Late at night, I see a light under the door, and I know she’s safe.
+I can see she’s all fingers and thumbs as she tells everyone on Social Networks that she’s having fun.
+Her colour changes from grey to pink to copper as the sun returns her skin to a healthy African golden brown.
+She sleeps longer, and as the days unfold, she unwinds; her shoulders drop, her neck lengthens as she stands taller than anyone I know.

-We were spoilt with attention, treats and the extraordinary fun we had.
-We were making memories again, ones that I’ll dream about, they'll heal my broken heart in the days and weeks to come.
-I’ll feel her touching my arm, I’ll remember the way she gently massages my neck and holds my hand and all the million kisses I got in a day.
-This child who is mine, who, as she gets older even looks like me, as I look more and more like my Mother with my hands and feet like my Grandmama.
+We were spoilt with attention, treats, and extraordinary fun.
+We were making memories again, ones that I’ll dream about; they'll heal my broken heart in the days and weeks to come.
+I’ll feel her touch my arm; I’ll remember the way she gently massages my neck, holds my hand, and all the million kisses I get in a day.
+This child who is mine, who, as she gets older, even looks like me, as I look more like my Mother, with my hands and feet like my Grandmama.
 We are her story too.

-The Red City Bus proved to be a winner once more as they travelled from a stop in front of the President Hotel to the Waterfront, the Table mountain cableway, shopped in Long Street and browsed around Green Market Square and saw giant fish at the Aquarium.
+The Red City Bus proved to be a winner once more as it travelled from a stop in front of the President Hotel to the Waterfront, the Table Mountain cableway, shopped in Long Street, browsed around Green Market Square, and saw giant fish at the Aquarium.

-25 years ago owning suites in the President Hotel was all the rage, it was modern, situated in a prime location (it still is) and if one had the means a bargain to boot.
-Today it’s a little tired and like all Sea Point Grande dames needs a facelift.
-Musty and dank was the first whiff I got as I entered the lobby.
+25 years ago, owning suites in the President Hotel was all the rage; it was modern, situated in a prime location (it still is), and symbolized luxury and opportunity.
+Today it’s a little tired and, like all Sea Point Grande dames, needs a facelift.
+Musty and dank was the first whiff I got as I entered the lobby, reminding me of how places change over time but still hold memories.

-Now it's belongs to the Protea Group who do things in a big way.
-Tourist busses by the dozen spew out tourists on a package deal from Spain, Italy and Germany who, soon as they can, wedge themselves into bikinis to bask in the sun, drink Margaritas, Pina Coladas and sip Pinot Grigio.
-Our two bedroom suite had a superb view and I even spotted some Bryde’s whales (in the sea).
+Now it belongs to the Protea Group, which does things in a big way.
+Tourist buses by the dozen spew out tourists on a package deal from Spain, Italy, and Germany who, as soon as they can, wedge themselves into bikinis to bask in the sun, drink Margaritas, Pina Coladas, and sip Pinot Grigio.
+Our two-bedroom suite had a superb view, and I even spotted some Bryde’s whales (in the sea).

-The breakfast crowd is animated and excited at the prospect of moving on to newer pastures in the Winelands as they comb the buffet counters laden with summer fruit, juices, muesli and nuts and the queue at the cooked breakfast station is constantly busy.
-Both toasters were on the blink that day which was disgruntling.
-The unenthusiastic, waitron just slinked off in frustration and the coffee attendant stared off into the middle distance, he must know the coffee is awful, I didn’t see anyone ask for a second cup.
+The breakfast crowd is animated and excited at the prospect of moving on to newer pastures in the Winelands as they comb the buffet counters laden with summer fruit, juices, muesli, and nuts, and the queue at the cooked breakfast station is constantly busy.
+Both toasters were on the blink that day, which was disgruntling.
+The unenthusiastic waiter just slinked off in frustration, and the coffee attendant stared off into the middle distance.
+He must know the coffee is awful.
+I didn’t see anyone ask for a second cup.

 THE PROTEA HOTEL PRESIDENT